thingbitse/spree/guides/src/content/developer/1_getting_started/installation.md

 2. Unzip it
 3. Rename `spree_starter-main` directory as you please
 4. Run `bin/setup` in said directory
+5. Wait for the commands to execute (it can take around 2-3 minutes)

 ## Hello, Spree Commerce